-12.3 Retirement of directors by rotation
+12.3 Retirement and election of directors by rotation

-- (a) The directors must hold an election each financial year in accordance with this rule.
-Elections may take place at a general meeting or by ballot. - (b) The term of office of a director is as follows: - (1) A term of a director elected under rule 12.3(a) is 3 years; - (2) A director, other than an executive director, appointed by the directors under rule 12.1(c) holds office only until the conclusion of the next election following her or his appointment. - (c) A director retiring from office is eligible for re-election subject to a maximum term of 9 years, unless the maximum term is varied for a particular director by the directors.
-The chairperson may remain on the board of directors for a further term of up to 3 years, as the directors decide. - (d) After a break of at least 1 year from ceasing to be a director, a person who has served the maximum term is able to be re-appointed and re-elected. - (e) The retirement of a director from office and the re-election of the director or the election of another person to that office (as the case may be) takes effect on the date notified by the directors.
+- (a) The directors must hold an election each financial year in accordance with this rule 12.3.
+Elections may take place at a general meeting or by ballot. - The term of office of a director is as follows: - (b) The retirement of a director from office under this rule 12.3 and the re-election of the director or the election of another person to that office (as the case may be) takes effect on the date notified by the directors (Election Date). - (c) A term of a Ddirectors who are elected under rule 12.3(a) is 3 years or re- elected must retire from office on the third Election Date following their election or re-election;. - (d) A director, other than an executive director, appointed by the directors under rule 12.1(c) holds office only until the conclusion of the next eElection Date following her or his appointment.

+(a) At every election if the number of directors (after excluding executive directors and any directorappointed by the directors under rule 12.1(c) and standing for election):

+(1) is 5 or less, then at least 2 of the remaining directors must retire from office; or

+(2) if the number is more than 5, at least one third of those directors (to the nearest whole number) must retire from office.

+(b) No director, other than an executive director or the chairperson, may hold office without re-election beyond the third election following the meeting at which the director was last elected or re-elected.

+(c) The directors to retire under rule 12.3(c) are those directors who wish to retire and not offer themselves for re-election, those directors required to retire under rule 12.3(d) and, so faras is necessary to obtain the number required, those who have been longest in office sincetheir last election or appointment.
+As between directors who were last elected or appointed onthe same day, those to retire must, unless they can agree among themselves, be decided bylot.

+(d) The directors to retire under rule 12.3(c) (both as to number and identity) is decided having regard to the composition of the board of directors 21 days prior to the notice of the election being sent to members.
+A director is not required to retire and is not relieved from retiring because of a change in the number or identity of the directors after the date of the notice but before the election closes.

+(e) A director retiring from office is eligible for re-election subject to rule 12.1(d) and a-the maximum term of 9 years, unless the maximum term is varied for a particular director by the directors.
+The chairperson may remain on the board of directors for a further term of up to 3 years, as the directors decide.

+- (f) After a break of at least 1 year from ceasing to be a director, a person who has served the maximum term is able to be re-appointed and re-elected. - (g) The retirement of a director from office and the re-election of the director or the election of another person to that office (as the case may be) takes effect on the date notified by the directors.